-Before I started blogging, I had a pretty good idea of what we were spending based on the credit card statements.
+Before I started blogging, I had a pretty good idea of what we were spending on credit card statements.
 It turns out I was right, and I have decided to stop tracking our spending down to the penny.
-I did so to prove to both me and you that we were actually financially independent, and now we know.
+I did so to prove to both you and me that we were actually financially independent, and now we know.

 Yes, we are still FI after the recent downturn in the markets.
 I’ve argued that a bear market can’t really “unFI” you, but that’s a different post.